astropy/halotools/docs/source_notes/empirical_models/factories/subhalo_model_factory_source_notes.rst

 Further reading
 ================

-Detailed documentation on the mock-population algorithm is covered in :ref:`subhalo_mock_factory_tutorial`.
+Detailed documentation on the mock-population algorithm is covered in :ref:`subhalo_mock_factory_source_notes`.